This post may contain affiliate links. Read my full disclosure policy.

 Light and crisp, these Rustic Seed Crackers are keto, gluten-free and vegan.
 This recipe is incredibly easy, adaptable and full of toasty rich flavor.
-They are the perfect snack by themselves, and also pair with most toppings.
+They are the perfect snack by themselves and also pair with most toppings.
+Watch the video!

 Love and compassion are necessities, not luxuries.
 Without them humanity cannot survive. ~Dalai Lama